Waterless Trap Seals for Every Drain Size. Free U.S. Shipping

 Protect your facility's drains.

-Green Drain's waterless trap seal provides a mechanical barrier backed by independent testing.
+Green Drain's waterless trap seal is a supportive engineering control that restricts the upward movement of air and aerosols, backed by independent bench testing.
 See how it works for your industry.